-Some of known skills and abilities that may be useful are: computer work (MS Office and Internet), international driving licence (A & B category), POS terminals, cash registers, climbing equipment, use of English and Spanish language, data entry, experience with different kinds of mechanical and electrical tools, working with people (bars, hostels, shops)… But my greatest skill is good organization and planning ability.
+Some of known skills and abilities that may be useful are: computer work (MS Office and Internet), international driving licence (regular cars and motorcycles), POS terminals, cash registers, climbing equipment, use of English and Spanish language, data entry, experience with different kinds of mechanical and electrical tools, working with people (bars, hostels, shops)… But my greatest skill is good organization and planning ability.
 This highly effective skill has permitted me to travel for more than three years with a very limited budget.

 More details about me:

 My two main hobbies are mountaineering and reading.
 If there's a prominent peak close to your home I'll do my best to climb it.
 Also, I'll do my best to learn Spanish as soon as possible, so I could read my favorite South-American writers in their native language (I'm almost there).
 If I'm not outside exploring nature, I usually spend my free time in the kitchen. :)

-I am a vegetarian for last ten years.
+I am a vegetarian for last twelve years.
 For ethical reasons.
 But I'm not from those aggressive ones. :) Also, I try to avoid any GMO products.

-I don't drink alcohol (ocasional beer is ok or just to try new local drink).
+I basically don't drink alcohol (ocasional beer is ok or just to try new local drink).
 I don't smoke cigarettes, but smokers don't bother me.